webpack/webpack.js.org/src/content/configuration/dev-server.md

 `string`

-The filename that is considered the index file.
+The filename for the web server index, served at the root `/` path.

 __webpack.config.js__